hataeung2/hataeung2.github.io/docs/portfolio/2016-ertms-dmi.md

 ---

-## R&D, ERTMS(European Railroad Train Management System) DMI, 2016
+## R&D, ERTMS (European Railroad Train Management System) DMI, 2016
-    1) System requiements collection from Europe Traing Signal Standard
+    1) System requirement collection from Europe Train Signal Standard.
-    2) DMI(Driver Machin Interface) specification documentation and implementation
+    2) DMI (Driver Machine Interface) specification, documentation, and implementation.

-The scope of the entire project was to develop the entire computer system on top of the train, and among them, I had played the role of a practical project leader in the development of a subsystem that monitors and controls the state of the onboard equipment computer.
-(Hardware is an off-the-shelf product) The function was simple.
-Receives the train status and displays it on the screen, and transmits the engineer's control commands.
-The project was very clear.
-I had to implement specifications because it was written very clearly down even to the UI button pixels.
+This project involved developing the onboard computer system for trains.
+I served as the de facto project leader for the subsystem that monitors and controls the equipment (using off-the-shelf hardware).
+The functionality was straightforward: receiving train status, displaying it, and transmitting driver commands.
+The specs were incredibly detailed—down to the UI button pixels—so it was mostly a matter of precise implementation.

 Technology chosen for this project: Open GL + SDL2